EDCD/EDDI/TROUBLESHOOTING.md

 ![](images/Directory.jpg)

+Note: If your VoiceAttack installation is licensed from Steam, the directory structure may instead look like:
+`C:\Program Files (x86)\Steam\steamapps\common\VoiceAttack\Apps`.

 ## Ensure you are running a suitable version of VoiceAttack

 EDDI requires at least version 1.5.12 of VoiceAttack.
 To check the version of VoiceAttack first select the configuration button on the main VoiceAttack window: